patrickreinan/parking/README.md

 + Period until 1 hour: price is $1
 + Period until 2 hours: price is $2
 + Period until 12 hours: price is $10
-+ After 12 hours the price is added in $10 by day
++ After 12 hours the price is added in $10 daily

 <b>Example:</b>
 + 3 hours: price is $10